Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Leicester and are not the council.
 About us

-The Housing Scrutiny Commission of Leicester City Council was scheduled to discuss several key reports concerning housing safety, improvement plans, and operational performance.
-A significant focus was expected to be on the council's response to Awaab's Law and the broader health and safety compliance across its housing stock.
-The commission was also set to receive an update on the housing division's Provider Improvement Plan.
+The Housing Scrutiny Commission was scheduled to discuss updates on the Provider Improvement Plan, the council's response to Awaab's Law, and the overall health and safety performance across the council's housing stock.
+The meeting was also set to review the commission's work programme.

 Provider Improvement Plan Update Report

-The Director of Housing was scheduled to present an update on the progress of the housing division's Provider Improvement Plan (PiP).
-This plan was developed following a routine inspection by the Regulator of Social Housing (RSH) in May 2025, which resulted in a consumer grading of C3.
-The division is currently in an provider engagement phase
+A report was scheduled to be presented detailing the progress made on Leicester City Council's Housing Division's Provider Improvement Plan (PiP).
+This plan was developed following a routine inspection by the Regulator of Social Housing (RSH) in May 2025, which resulted in a C3 consumer grading.
+The division is currently in the provider engagement phase

 Hazards in Housing - Summary Report in relation to LCC's Response to Awaab's Law